Jenna Young, MSc - Doctoral Candidate

 Jennifer Boey, MA - Masters Student

-Jennifer is a first-year MSc student in the School and Applied Child Psychology program.
+Jennifer is a second-year MSc student in the School and Applied Child Psychology program.
 In 2017, Jennifer completed a Master of Arts in Community Development at the University of Victoria.
 For her final project, she worked with the British Columbia SPCA to partner with BC Indigenous communities toward common goals.
 Jennifer's current research interests include the social and emotional development of gifted students.

 Kaleem Khan, BA (Honours)- Masters Student